grantsrb/cogmtc/README.md

         optional argument, if argued, determines the maximum number of steps that an episode can take.
 Be careful to make completion of an episode possible within the argued number of steps!
+    "randomize_order": bool
+        if true, the training will randomize the order of the sequence chunks.
+This means that the elements of the sequence will not be randomized, but the order of the sequences will.
+If false, the sequences maintain the order they were collected in.
+If your model is stateful (i.e. recurrent), you probably want this to be false.
+Otherwise, true is probably good (for non-recurrent transformer types).

     "n_heads": int
         the number of transformer attention heads